What are the most spectacular roads in Iceland?

 Diamond Circle Road is a very scenic drive running through the most incredible spots in the northeastern part of Iceland.
 It is an epic and unforgettable adventure.

-Fjarðarheiði is a mountain pass at an elevation of 623m (2,043ft) above the sea level, located in the Eastern Region of Iceland.
+Fjarðarheiði is a mountain pass at an elevation of 623m (2,043ft) above sea level, located in the Eastern Region of Iceland.

 Situated on the most western part of the Snæfellsnes peninsula, in western Iceland, 570 Road (Jökulshálsvegur) is one of the most scenic drives of the country.
 The drive can be very tricky: it is only passable by 4x4 vehicles.